 January 1 – New Year's Day

 New York City has the world's most famous New Year's Eve celebration, and the five boroughs are also a wonderful place to spend the day itself.
 In recent years, the Merchant's House Museum has held a New Year's Day open house trying to capture what it was like to experience the holiday in the 19th century, when New Yorkers would "call in" to wish their friends and family all the best for the year ahead.
-As for current traditions, the City's lively sports bars are fun-filled places to watch college football bowl games, especially the Rose Bowl and the Sugar Bowl.
+As for current traditions, the City's lively sports bars are fun-filled places to watch college football bowl games.

 January 18 – Martin Luther King Jr. Day

 Celebrate the great civil rights leader in one of the world's most ethnically diverse cities.
-Parks and museums throughout the five boroughs honor Dr. King with speakers, films, discussions and other activities.
-You might also learn about other trailblazers: recently, for example, one function paid homage to inventor—and son of fugitive slaves—Lewis Latimer, who made important contributions toward the creation of the lightbulb.
+Parks and museums throughout the five boroughs honor Dr. King with speakers, films, discussions, even concerts.
 Much of the holiday observance revolves around one of the values Dr. King held most dear: service.
 New Yorkers band together and do what they can to make their communities better for everyone.
 That often means restoring streets, recycling, planting and more.

 February 2 – Groundhog Day

 Groundhog Day is when New Yorkers and other winter-weary folks wait with bated breath to learn if spring will come early or if the cold weather will plague them for another six weeks.
 The world’s most famous groundhog is no doubt Punxsutawney Phil—immortalized in the 1993 Bill Murray movie—but New York City has its very own predictor extraordinaire in Staten Island Chuck, who, in fact, has a greater accuracy rate than his Pennsylvania-born pal.
 According to many reports, Phil has correctly predicted spring's arrival less than 40% of the time, while our groundhog's success rate is closer to 80%.
 Beyond a shadow of a doubt, NYC is the superior Groundhog Day destination.